mohammedkhalilia/iRFCM/README.md

 ### iRFCM with Subdominant Ultrametric

+	%load the mutation dataset (for details on the Mutation dataset see ref.
+[4])
+    %NOTE: the dissimilarities here are not squared
+    D = load('Data/animal_mutation.csv');

+    %initialize delta, delta here being the Beta-Spread n = size(D,1);

+    %compute the subdominant ultrametric of D.^2 (NOT D), unless your dissimilarities are already squared. delta = subdominant_ultrametric(D.^2);
+    c = 4; %run with 4 clusters

+	%attach delta to a structure options that is inputted to iRFCM options.delta = delta;

+	%notice that the first input is the Hadamard product of D. Because pdist dissimilarities are not squared. out = irfcm(D.^2,c,options);

+### iRFCM without Euclideanizing D
+The small code snippet below will run the Mutation dataset without the need Euclideanizing D first.
+That is OK because we already know in advance that RFCM does not fail to execute on the Mutation dataset.

+	D = load('Data/animal_mutation.csv');
+	n = size(D,1);
+	c = 4;
+	out = irfcm(D.^2,c);

 References
 ------------------------------------------
 1. R. J. Hathaway, J. W. Davenport, and J. C. Bezdek, “Relational duals of the c-means clustering algorithms,” Pattern Recognition, vol. 22, no. 2, pp. 205–212, Jan.
 1989.